Zaki-1052/GPTPortal/README.md

 This **Updates** Section will showcase any further features added to the repository.

+- **IMPORTANT UPDATE**: A *Model Selector* has now been added.
+  - This means that you no longer need to adjust this parameter in `server.js`.

 #### Token Costs Explained

 In terms of API calls, they can certainly add up if you're running heavy sessions with GPT-4 the most intelligent (and expensive!) model.
 For now, this section will serve as a placeholder until I add full support for tracking your token and billing credit usage; I'll also explain mathematically how you can best budget your use of these models in order to get the best possible experience!